dzackgarza/Notes/Class_Notes/2019/Algebra/CourseNotes.md

 Theorem (Insolvability of the quintic):
 Let $y_1, \cdots, y_n$ be independent transcendental elements in $\RR$, then the polynomial $f(x) = \prod (x-y_i)$ is not solvable by radicals over $\QQ(s_1, \cdots, s_n)$ where the $s_i$ are the elementary symmetric polynomials in $y_i$.

+> No polynomial relations between the transcendental elements.